declare-lab/sentence-ordering/README.md

 Deepanway Ghosal, Navonil Majumder, Rada Mihalcea, Soujanya Poria.
 "STaCK: Sentence Ordering with Temporal Commonsense Knowledge."
 In Proceedings of the 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP).

 ## Credits
-Some of the code in this repository is borrowed from https://github.com/shrimai/Topological-Sort-for-Sentence-Ordering
+Some of the code in this repository is borrowed from https://github.com/shrimai/Topological-Sort-for-Sentence-Ordering and https://github.com/allenai/comet-atomic-2020